yumeng5/LOTClass/README.md

 We provide four ```get_data.sh``` scripts for downloading the datasets used in the paper under ```datasets``` and four training bash scripts [```agnews.sh```](agnews.sh), [```dbpedia.sh```](dbpedia.sh), [```imdb.sh```](imdb.sh) and [```amazon.sh```](amazon.sh) for running the model on the four datasets.

+**Note: Our model does not use training labels; we provide the training/test set ground truth labels only for completeness and evaluation.**

 The bash scripts assume you have two 10GB GPUs.
 If you have different number of GPUs, or GPUs of different memory sizes, refer to [the next section](#command-line-arguments) for how to set command line arguments appropriately.

 ## Command Line Arguments